 Enhanced Design Reviews: Streamlined review processes with layered visuals and data context

-Digital Engineering is about delivering value today—not just preparing for tomorrow.
+Digital Engineering should deliver value today, not just prepare for tomorrow.

-At Transport for NSW, our focus is on seamlessly integrating digital workflows into everyday project delivery.
-This approach empowers teams to make faster decisions, ensures greater accountability, and consistently leads to better outcomes.
+At Transport for NSW, the focus is on embedding digital workflows into everyday delivery to improve decision-making, accountability, and outcomes.